top of page

 Given the limited availability and extensive wait list for Neurokin Psychology, we reserve the right to terminate your agreement and any remaining consultations if you cancel or re-schedule numerous (e.g. 3) appointments and/or are otherwise experiencing significant difficulties engaging with your proposed treatment plan.
 The outcomes of therapy are often “dose-dependent”, meaning that your psychologist will help you to understand the importance of the timing, consistency, and frequency of your sessions to make the most meaningful changes.
 Please discuss any barriers to attending regular therapy with your psychologist as soon as difficulties arise.

-Please note that if you arrive late to your therapy session, your session length will be reduced to ensure that the session is still completed in the scheduled time.
+Please note that if you arrive late to your session, your session length will be reduced to ensure that the session is still completed in the scheduled time.
 For example, if you are 10 minutes late, your session will only be 40 minutes maximum.
 This is to ensure that appointments run to schedule and the following clients are not affected.
 We reserve the right to cancel the session and record it as a no-show if you are more than 30 minutes late without any communication with your psychologist.
 In this instance, the no-show cancellation fee will apply (full fee).

-Assessment Fees
+Assessments and Assessment Fees

 Assessment package fees are set at: